-One Particle Test.
-Very good agreement was obtained between the theoretical predictions for a fully incompressible material and the MPM predictions, using both explicit and implicit time integration (Fig. 5).
-The deviations between the MPM predictions and analytical solutions were <3%.
+Very good agreement was obtained between the theoretical One Particle Test. predictions for a fully incompressible material and the MPM predictions, using both explicit and implicit time integration (Fig. 5).
+The deviations between the MPM predictions and analytical solutions were less than 3%.
 These small deviations are due to dynamic effects present in the simulations that were not part of the theoretical solution.
 As expected, the tensile stress was substantially higher for simulations of stretch along the fiber direction than transverse to the fiber direction.
-The upwardly concave toe
+The upwardly concave toe region was prominent along the fibers and non-existent in the transverse direction.
+The explicit and implicit time integration models performed equally well.